-- 1. Open a web browser from a computer that is connected to the same network as the switch, or connected directly to the switch through an Ethernet cable. - Enter the IP address that is assigned to the switch.
-A login window opens. - 3.
-Enter the device management password.
+- 1. Open a web browser from a computer that is connected to the same network as the switch, or connected directly to the switch through an Ethernet cable. - 2.
+Enter the IP address that is assigned to the switch.

 The password is the one that you specified the first time that you logged in.
-The user name and password are case-sensitive.
+The password is case-sensitive.